theriaubenoit-ops/aNA-ai/README.md

 _Note: These definitions are adapted to the specific metabolic and cognitive constraints of the **aNA** v5.0 architecture and above._

+_\*Every measurement reflected here is a digital bridge to biological reality, designed to synthesize the fundamental principles of living systems._

 ![ ](/docs/assets/spacer32x32.png)

 ```python